ssl-hep/ServiceX_frontend/README.md

 To do development please setup your environment with the following steps:

-1. A python 3.7 development environment
+1. A Python `3.7+` development environment
 2. Fork/Pull down this package, XX
 3. `python -m pip install -e .[test]`
+4. `python -m pip install nox`
-4. Run the tests to make sure everything is good: `pytest`.
+5. Run the tests with `nox` to make sure everything is good: `nox --session tests`.

 Then add tests as you develop.
 When you are done, submit a pull request with any required changes to the documentation and the online tests will run.